 Recent research reveals that 1 in 7 Irish people suffer from migraines – chronic or otherwise.
 Only 2 in 10 fully understand what a migraine is and 70% feel it impacts their quality of life.
-As part of our hidden illness series, we speak to one woman who says her life has been turned upside down due to the condition.
+We speak to one woman who says her life has been turned upside down due to the condition.

 It started in her teens.
 Headaches that would see her miss school for days in a row.
 Or, at least, she thought they were headaches.
 "That's part of the problem," Sara from Dublin explained.
 "So many think and say, 'Oh, it's just a headache' when you can be bed-bound with the pain.
 Migraine is a debilitating condition and because its effects are invisible, it means people who don't suffer from them, don't really understand."

 Related: 'Not just a headache': It's time to talk about migraine

 "I would be at the GP constantly," Sara said, explaining that hers started at age 14 and have been recurrent ever since (she is now in her late twenties).
 "I'd get pain killers and be told I'd be grand and to go home but these weren't normal headaches.
 I could barely move due to the pain if one was bad enough.